Program Requirements

 90 Quarter Hours of Academic Credit

-This normally includes 82 hours of courses and 8 hours of dissertation credits.
+The degree requires 82 hours of courses and 8 hours of dissertation credits.
 The academic year is divided into three quarters of 10 to 11 weeks each.
-Most classes receive 4-5 quarter hours of credit, meaning that they meet that many hours per week in the classroom and at least double that many hours of work is expected out of the classroom.
-Summer is a separate, optional term.
+Most classes receive 4 quarter hours of credit, meaning that they meet four hours per week in the classroom and at least double that many hours of work is expected out of the classroom.
+Most classwork is done in fall, winter and spring quarters.
+Summer is a separate, optional term but there are limited course offerings in the summer.

 ...and at least 42 quarter hours of electives:

-Students may take any graduate-level course that has an RGLN designator and any other graduate-level course approved for the JDP.
+Students may take any graduate-level course that has an RLGN designator and any other graduate-level course approved for which they have met the prerequisites.
 Most relevant courses are listed in the DU Course Catalog under the subjects:

 For a sample schedule, click here.